annefou/ANNMaster/README.md

 9. Rnet - Net surface radiation in W/m^2

 The goal is to estimate Rnet.
+Assumption is that tiff files contain information related to Rnet.

 Simple perceptron:
 https://machinelearningmastery.com/implement-perceptron-algorithm-scratch-python/